Blendify/blender-manual/blender_docs/manual/editors/image/navigating.rst

 Gizmos
 ======

-Next to the sidebar region at the top, there are gizmos that allow panning and zooming more comfortably when e.g. no mouse wheel is available.
+Next to the Sidebar region at the top, there are gizmos that allow panning and zooming more comfortably when e.g. no mouse wheel is available.